esdg/Northenlight/README.md

 Set every size, margin, padding and styles in the tradidtional css way.
 Northenlight will use thoses information to fit everything together.

+> canvas elements will auto size regarding the size of childs elements

 ## Documentation
 #### Alignement